 Mayonnaise is a controversial condiment.
 Some love it and appreciate that it adds a wonderful flavor and richness to sandwiches and foods.
 Others are far less enthusiastic about it.
-No matter which side you embrace, we all know it can leave an oily spot on clothes, carpets, and upholstery.
+No matter which side you embrace, we all know it can leave quite an oily spot on clothes, table linens, carpet, and upholstery.

-If you learn how to remove mayo stains, you can use the same tips for any oil-based salad dressing.
+Once you learn the correct way to remove mayo stains, you can use the same method to remove the stains from any oil-based salad dressing or spread.

 Mayonnaise Stains on Washable Clothes and Linens

 True mayonnaise is made by briskly whisking together egg yolks, oil, and spices into a solid emulsion.
 When a blob of mayonnaise lands on fabric, use a dull knife, spoon or even the edge of a credit card to lift the solids off the surface of the fabric.
 Never rub because that can push the stain deeper into the fabric fibers making it even more difficult to remove.

-Since the bulk of the stain is oil-based stain, every mayonnaise stain on washable fabrics should be pretreated using a solvent-based stain removal product, like Shout or Zout.
-If you don't have a solvent-based pre-treater handy, apply a bit of heavy-duty liquid detergent (Tide and Persil are considered heavy-duty and have enough enzymes in the formula to break apart the oil molecules) to the stain and work it in by gently rubbing with your fingers or a soft bristled brush.
+Since the bulk of the problem is an oil-based stain, every mayonnaise stain on washable fabrics should be pretreated using a solvent-based stain removal product, like Shout or Zout.
+If you don't have a solvent-based pretreater handy, apply a bit of heavy-duty liquid detergent (Tide and Persil are considered heavy-duty and have enough enzymes in the formula to break apart the oil molecules) to the stain and work it in by gently rubbing with your fingers or a soft-bristled brush.

 Allow the stain remover to work for at least fifteen minutes, then wash the garment in the hottest water appropriate for the fabric following the guidelines on the care label.
 After washing, inspect the stained area before tossing it into the dryer.
-The high heat of the dryer, especially for synthetic fabrics, can make the oily stain very difficult to remove.
+The high heat of the dryer, especially for synthetic fabrics like polyester, can make the oily stain very difficult to remove.
 Repeat the treatment if necessary.